-The 6,000-square-foot Gem and Mineral Hall was opened in May of 1978.
-Another 1,500 square-foot gallery titled Gemstones and their Origins was added in May of 1985.
-Together they comprise one of the finest exhibits of gems and minerals in the world.
-In 1989, Los Angeles magazine rated it as the finest permanent museum exhibition of any kind in the Los Angeles area.
+The 6,000-square-foot Gem and Mineral Hall was opened in May of 1978 and is one of the finest permanent museum exhibitions of any kind in the Los Angeles area.

 The Mineral Sciences collections include minerals, rocks, meteorites, gems, and related synthetic materials.
 In overall significance the mineral collection probably ranks fourth in the United States and it is the most important west of Washington, D.C.
 The gem collection ranks third in the country after those at the National Museum of Natural History and the American Museum of Natural History.
 The mineral collection is world-wide in scope and boasts particular strengths in minerals from California, native gold, and gem crystals.
 The collections are being actively augmented principally through purchases and donations.

 Benitoite: rough and cut; from the Benitoite Mine in San Benito County, California.
 The benitoite wreath is one of the iconic pieces of the NHMLA Mineral collection.
 The cut stone weighs 6.01 carats.
 Both are on display in the Gem Vault.
 Photo by R. Weldon; copyright: GIA, courtesy of the Natural History Museum of Los Angeles County.

 Size: There are approximately 150,000 specimens, including more than 140,000 minerals, nearly 100,000 of which are micromounts, 3,000 rocks, 3,000 gems, and 50 meteorites.
 Approximately half of all known mineral species are represented in the collections.

 Geographic coverage: The collection is worldwide in scope, with a specialization in California.